llvm-mos/llvm-mos-sdk/README.md

 working LLVM-MOS compiler, which can be found in the current SDK release.
 Accordingly, make sure to install the SDK first using the instructions above.

+### Install a working host compiler and CMake

+The SDK builds with CMake and builds binaries that are intended to run on your host operating system (in addition to the libraries for the 6502).
+Accordingly, to build the SDK, you'll need to install a working CMake and host OS C/C++ compiler, such that CMake is able to build binaries.

 ### Install ninja

 For the steps below to work as-is, you'll need to install Ninja, the fast,